moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 |Attribute | Value |
 | -----+----------------
-|**Senders/Receivers**|  One to One
+|**Senders/Receivers**|  One to Many
 |**Bi-directional**| Yes

-Where media is received, and user inputs are sent by the client.
+Where media is received, and user inputs are sent by the client, however it may have multiple participants providing input.
 Latency requirements with this use case are marginally different than the gaming use case.
 This may also include signalling and/or transmitting of files or devices connected to the user's computer.

 ### Video Conferencing/Telephony {#vidconf}